Creating and accessing an instance

 The instance that has just been created leaves visible processes in the console that took place during the instance creation.

-If the instance has gone into the Running state, all you have to do is press ENTER in the console and a login prompt will appear.
+If the instance is in the Running state, all you have to do is press ENTER in the console and a login prompt will appear.
 After entering the login and password that you have previously configured, you will be logged in to the instance.

-If the instance has a public address attached and has a security group that allows you to connect via SSH, you can connect to it from any terminal using the following command:
+If the instance has a public address (floating IP) attached and has a security group that allows you to connect via SSH, you can access instance from any terminal using the following command:

 ssh -i <private_key> <user>@<floating_ip>

-You can check the public address/floating IP which has been attached to the instance in the information about the instance in the VMS section in the "Location" column.
+You can check the public address which has been assigned to the instance in the VMS section in the "Location" column.